ehharris/ReactJS-Website/TylerDansby/teamworkQuestionnaire.md

 1. __Is it generally easier to reach you by text, electronic mail, voice mail or something else?
 What hours?__
    * Text anytime.
 Cell: (575)-551-2914
-   * Avaliable to work anytime on weekends and after 3 PM on weekdays.
+   * Available to work anytime on weekends and after 3 PM on weekdays.
 1. __What are your expectations about what your team will accomplish this semester?__
    * At the very least, everything that is asked of us.
 I'm hoping that we work well together.
 1. __What are your personal goals for improving your teamwork and communication skills this semester?__